paypal/gimel/docs/getting-started.md

       <groupId>com.paypal.gimel</groupId>
       <artifactId>gimel-tools</artifactId> <!--Refer one of the below listed 3 versions, depending on the required spark version -->
       <version>1.2.0</version> <!--provides spark 2.2.0 compiled code-->
-      <scope>provided</scope> <!--Ensure scope is provided as the gimel libraries will be added at runtime-->
+      <scope>provided</scope> <!--Ensure scope is provided as the gimel libraries can be added at runtime-->
     </dependency>
 ```
 ### SQL